MakeSchool-Tutorials/Node-Gif-Search/P02-Root-Route/content.md

 slug: root-route
 ---

 So we have NodeJS and ExpressJS working and we've added a templating engine middleware to render HTML templates.
-So now we need to create a true homepage for our Giphy Search app.
+So now we need to create a true homepage for our Tenor Search app.

 # Adding a Root Route to your Gif Search